This Day In Writing History

 “As a young child I wanted to be a writer because writers were rich and famous.
 They lounged around Singapore and Rangoon smoking opium in a yellow pongee silk suit.
 They sniffed cocaine in Mayfair and they penetrated forbidden swamps with a faithful native boy and lived in the native quarter of Tangier smoking hashish and languidly caressing a pet gazelle.” - William S. Burroughs

-Today's video features the 1991 German TV documentary, William S. Burroughs: Commissioner Of Sewers.
+Today's video features the full length documentary, William S. Burroughs: A Man Within.
 Enjoy!